 Many businesses feel pressured to accept credit card payments because that is their buyers preferred form of payment, but they have difficulty controlling the fees.

-Billtrust’s Business Payment Network can help lower the interchange fees that suppliers must pay to accept electronic payments.
+A digital payments network such as Billtrust’s Business Payments Network can help lower the interchange fees that suppliers must pay to accept electronic payments.
 It does this by processing credit card payments with higher levels of data.

 Credit card processing is categorized by three levels of data: 1, 2 and 3.
 Each level describes a certain amount of information about the payment.
 Level 1 includes the least information and Level 3 the most.

 Card transactions submitted with Level 2 and Level 3 information can command lower interchange rates because credit card issuers have more confidence in the transaction being legitimate.
 But it can be challenging for many businesses to submit Level 2 and Level 3 data with each transaction.

 Billtrust’s Business Payments Network can help businesses process their transactions with higher levels of data, lowering their interchange fees.